dfrtz/project-defender/README.md

 * Support for controlling remote motorized devices, such as turret cameras, drones, etc.
 * Builtin A/V recording through application, instead of with 3rd party applications (FFMPEG/VLC).
 * Possibly additional compression formats for A/V streams.
-* Migrate HTTP interfaces to Flask.
+* Migrate HTTP interfaces to Flask/FastAPI.
 * Implement API sessions to increase authorization speed on lower end devices.